yanggautier/exploradome_tangram/README.md

 <p align="center"><img src="data/helpers/performance.png" width="640"\></p>
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)

-To implement, YOLOv4-tiny in Tensorflow 2.0 convert YOLOv4 tiny weights to `.pb` format.
+To implement YOLOv4-tiny in Tensorflow 2.0, first we converted  YOLOv4 tiny .weights into the corresponding TensorFlow model (`.pb` format) and then run the model.
 Here we discribe the  different steps to do it :

 ## Getting Started
 ### 1. Cloning the "AI GUY" repository : https://github.com/theAIGuysCode/yolov4-custom-functions
 ### 2. Creating a working environnemnent